electrode-io/isomorphic-loader/README.md

 You also need to install a plugin to collect and save the list of the files you marked.

-For example, in the webpack config, to mark the usual image files to be understood by the `extendRequire`:
+For example, in the webpack config, to mark the usual image files to be understood by `extendRequire`:

 ```js
 var IsomorphicLoaderPlugin = require("isomorphic-loader/lib/webpack-plugin");